bossm8/dockerfile-templater/README.md

    `--dockerfile.var <VARIANT_NAME>:<KEY_PATH>=value`
 2. Override a variable on all variants.
 Here the variant name must be omitted.
    `--dockerfile.var <KEY_PATH>=value`
 3. Add a new variable.
-The same rules as above apply
+The same rules as mentioned above apply.

 Notes:
  - You may add new hierarchy elements, they will be created on the fly